ManuelSerna/intro_algorithms/README.md

     My plan is to finish the chapters specified above by August for sure.

 ## Resources
-Overleaf's documentation on LaTeX. https://www.overleaf.com/learn
+Overleaf's documentation on LaTeX and my tool for writing LaTeX documents. https://www.overleaf.com/learn

 MIT OpenCourseWare
 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/

 ## References
+I fully credit a good portion of the content, structure, figures, and analysis to _Introduction to Algorithms_.

 Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (n.d.).
 Introduction to algorithms (3rd ed.).

-I got many definitions, figures, graphs, code, etc. from this book--"Introduction to Algorithms", another worthwhile (whilst lengthy read) is Dr. Donald Knuth's books on the "Art of Computer Programming".